IAmBaut/ImgboardTools/README.md

 ### Cursing video files

 Video files tend to have header information for the video player to know what to display and how to display it.
-We can mess with the this data at the right place to create weird effects or "cursed" videos.
+We can mess with this data at the right place to create weird effects or "cursed" videos.
 To edit these things we need to know where this data is contained.
 You can find the documentation for the filetypes here:

 * [.mp4 file documentation](https://www.cimarronsystems.com/wp-content/uploads/2017/04/Elements-of-the-H.264-VideoAAC-Audio-MP4-Movie-v2_0.pdf)